poult-lab/learning-note/README.md

 # learning-note
-# hoping you can get something from here
+# hoping you can get something from here.
+I have summarized the commonly used functions and libraries in terms of deep learning and Pytorch.